 We are on track to receiving certification from the Forest Stewardship Council (FSC), the gold standard for responsible forest management.
-We are absolutely committed to achieving this goal for our first harvest in 2021 and believe we are perfectly aligned with the organization’s 10 principles and associated criteria.
+We are absolutely committed to achieving this goal and believe we are aligned with the organization’s 10 principles and associated criteria.

 History of Region

 Due to a lack of alternative economic opportunities, it has become common practice to for local communities to set uncontrolled wildfires – known as “slash and burn” – several times a year to encourage new grass shoots to emerge from the soil, which are easier for cows to eat and digest.
 This has resulted in widespread environmental degradation including soil erosion, reduced water quality in the rivers, reduced water infiltration into the soils, and negative impacts on biodiversity.

 Forest First Colombia is committed to helping improve the biodiversity of the region.
 Our operations are located in Vichada, which is classified as degraded grassland.
 The local practice of burning thousands of hectares of savanna at a time for cattle farming has had devastating impacts on local wildlife.
 More broadly, across the country as a whole, deforestation is posing a massive threat to biodiversity.

 Our sustainable forestry business can have a big impact on the global effort to combat climate change.
 This is something, as a company, we are deeply committed to, and it is why we are working with a wide array of local and international partners to ensure that we follow the highest standards and best practices — to ensure our project is a meaningful part of the solution.